 Early Life

-Glenn Russell Dubin was born on April 13, 1957, in Washington Heights, Manhattan, New York.
-His father was a taxi driver and his mother was a hospital administrator.
-Dubin attended public schools and graduated from Stony Brook University in 1978 with a degree in economics.
+Glenn Russell Dubin was born on April 13, 1957, in the Washington Heights section of Manhattan, New York City.
+He was raised in a Jewish middle-class family.
+His father worked as a taxi driver and later in dress manufacturing, and his mother was a hospital administrator.
+Dubin attended public school and later graduated from Stony Brook University in 1978 with a degree in economics.
+He played football and lacrosse at Stony Brook.

 Rise to Success

-Dubin began his career as a retail stockbroker at E. F. Hutton & Co. in 1978.
-In 1984, he co-founded Dubin & Swieca Capital Management, later renamed Corbin Capital Partners.
-In 1992, Dubin co-founded Highbridge Capital Management with Henry Swieca.
-Highbridge became one of the most successful hedge funds, and Dubin sold a majority stake to J.P.
-Morgan in 2004 for $1.3 billion.
-Dubin then founded Engineers Gate, a quantitative trading company, in 2013.
-He is also the lead shareholder of Castleton Commodities International.
+Dubin began his career in finance as a retail stockbroker at E. F. Hutton & Co. in 1978.
+In 1984, he co-founded Dubin & Swieca Capital Management, an early fund of funds.
+In 1992, he co-founded Highbridge Capital Management, which became a major hedge fund.
+He sold a majority stake to JPMorgan Chase in 2004 for $1.3 billion.
+Dubin founded Engineers Gate Manager LP, a quantitative trading firm, in 2013 and retired from the hedge fund industry in 2020.

 Key Business Strategies